USAJOBS/help-center/faq/job-announcement/security-clearances.md

 tags: [background check, security, security clearance]
 ---

 If hired for a federal job, you must at least go through a basic background check to review your criminal and credit history.
-The Federal Government requires the background check to make sure you’re reliable, trustworthy, and suitable for the job.
+The Federal Government requires a background check to make sure you’re reliable, trustworthy, and suitable for the job.
 The background check and security clearance procedure start after you accept a job offer.

 Some jobs require a more extensive background check or a security clearance.
 It all depends on the type of access you’ll have to sensitive and national security information.
 A job that requires access to highly sensitive information will require a higher security clearance level and a more extensive background investigation.